Comparison

 Consider a marketplace where User 1 has Asset A and wants Asset B. User 2 has Asset B and wants Asset C. User 3 has Asset C and wants Asset A. A bilateral swap platform sees zero valid trades -- no two users can trade directly because none of them have what the other specifically wants.

 Yet a perfect trade exists where everyone gets what they want.
-This trade is invisible to any bilateral matching system because it requires coordination across the marketplace.
-SWAPS discovers this trade by modeling the entire preference network and finding coordinated trades within it.
+This trade is invisible to any bilateral matching system because it requires broader marketplace coordination.
+SWAPS can surface that opportunity without exposing the complexity to users.

 This is not an edge case.
-In real marketplaces with thousands of participants and diverse preferences, the majority of achievable trades require coordination across the marketplace.
+In real marketplaces with thousands of users and diverse preferences, many achievable trades require marketplace-level coordination.
 Bilateral platforms capture only the thin slice of trades where perfect pairwise alignment happens to exist.

 Discovery Scope and Scale